New York Marijuana Possession Laws

 Where to Buy Legal Weed in New York

-Presently, the Office of Cannabis Management maintains a list of dispensaries where adults and eligible persons may buy medical marijuana from dispensaries registered with the Office.
+Presently, the Office of Cannabis Management maintains a list of dispensaries where eligible patients and caregivers can buy medical marijuana.
 The list provides information about the dispensaries, including their phone numbers, their license numbers, and physical address.

 How Old Do You Have to Be to Buy Weed in New York?